Mid Back Pain

 In adults, mid-back pain is often linked to musculoskeletal symptoms that can make it difficult to perform everyday tasks.
 Symptoms of most types of thoracic pain are short-lived if the underlying issue is benign, or not a significant contributing factor.
 Pain associated with a source originating in the middle back area can also be constant and progressive if the underlying cause is a major contributing factor, as would be the case with a herniated disc pressing on an adjacent nerve or if one or more discs supporting the middle part of the spine have worn down.
 Related symptoms can include mid-level pain that’s aggravated by movement.

 Minimal treatment may be necessary for mild mid-back pain that responds well to initial rest and modification the activities that likely triggered the discomfort.
-If conservative treatments fail to provide relief after a few months, it’s worth exploring alternative treatments like acupuncture and regenerative injection therapy, a minimally-invasive procedure involving the stimulation of your body’s natural healing abilities to encourage tissue repair.
+If conservative treatments fail to provide relief after a few months, it’s worth exploring alternative treatments like acupuncture and cutting edge injection therapy, a minimally-invasive procedure involving the stimulation of your body’s natural healing abilities to encourage tissue repair.
 Treatment possibilities also include:

 - Epidural steroid injections